collinbarrett/FilterLists/.github/CONTRIBUTING.md

 1. Install Docker CE for your computer's operating system.
 [Docs](https://docs.docker.com/install/)
 2. Clone the FilterLists git repository to your computer.
 [Docs](https://help.github.com/en/articles/cloning-a-repository)
 3. Navigate to the root directory of your locally cloned FilterLists git repository in a command-line interface.
 4. Execute `docker-compose up`.
+(Optionally, include the `-d` flag to launch in [detached mode](https://docs.docker.com/compose/reference/up/).)
-5. Visit the locally running version of FilterLists in a web browser at `http://localhost/`.
+5. After a minute or so, visit the locally running version of FilterLists in a web browser at `http://localhost/`.

 ### Testing changes to the data (.json files)